Irish locomotive

 of gaelic queens (the 800 class), Maeve and her two sisters.
 He died

 in Dublin on 5 August 1950.
+The 500 class fitted with the Bredin-Burnell

-Bredin's retirement house was recently on the property market and announced
+Bredin's retirement house was recently? on the property market and announced

 for sale on the Internet: The house is on the Carrick Shore of Lough Corrib